-About the AuthorLaura Kuehn, LCSW is a licensed clinical social worker with over 16 years expereince.
+About the AuthorLaura Kuehn, LCSW is a licensed clinical social worker specializing in children and families.
 She loves to partner with parents and to encourage them as they seek to build their families up with Christ as their cornerstone.
 She is happily married to a supportive husband and is mother to two delightfully inspiring children.

 Sites That Link to this Post

 - 5 Ways to Talk to Your Kids About Jesus’ Crucifixion | December 15, 2014